 The abbreviation SACCOS stands for "Savings and Credit Cooperative Society".
 Savings and Credit Cooperatives are bodies created by a group of people with a common interest (churches, workers' unions, community groups e.t.c.), whose objective is to save collectively, then make loans available to the group's members.
 It is owned by the members, and exists solely to serve their needs.
-As such, the SMEAZ SACCOS has been set up by members of the SME Association of Zimbabwe to respond to the difficulties that SMEs face in obtaining funding.
-It is a vehicle through which we collect contributions and savings from members, and are able to issue loans, guarantees or other financial instruments that will enable our members to access capital.
+As such, the SMEAZ SACCOS was set up by members of the SME Association of Zimbabwe to respond to the difficulties that SMEs face in obtaining funding.
+It is a vehicle through which we collect contributions and savings from members, and are able to issue guarantees or other financial instruments that will enable our members to access capital.

 Zimbabwe's banking sector is currently dominated by commercial banks, and a few recently-established Micro Finance Banks.
 Though most commercial banks have SME divisions, in practice we have found that they use an extension of the products and rules applied to large corporations, then also demand collateral security in the form of title deeds for immovable property, which most SMEs do not have.
 Thus there is very restricted lending to our rank and file members.